-These are the important tools and understandings you need for Addiction recovery.
+The important addiction tools you need for Addiction recovery

 - The Cuckoo in the nest